wrpaape/mysql_seed/README.md

 ##Building
-Invoking `make` at the project root will create the main executable binary, `bin/mysql_seed`, along with executable unit tests for all tested modules in the `test` directory.
+Invoking `make` at the project root will create the main executable binary, `bin/mysql_seed`, along with executable unit tests for most modules in the `test` directory.

 ##Usage